Case Management —

 Patient-Centered Medical Home —

 Patient-Centered Medical Home (PCMH) is a health care delivery system in which patients have an ongoing relationship with a personal physician who provides comprehensive care.
 This physician takes responsibility for coordinating care with other providers.

-Goals of PCMH are to improve the patient's experience of care, improve the health of populations and to reduce or control the costs of healthcare.
+The goals of PCMH are to improve the patient's experience of care, improve the health of populations and reduce or control the costs of healthcare.

-The PCMH Case Manager works with the physician, clinic staff and the patient to try to find the best, most efficient, economically feasible way of meeting the patient's needs with the available resources.
-The CM works with the patient to identify issues and barriers that may prevent them from getting the care they need and assist the patient and physician in developing a mutually agreed upon plan to reach the best possible outcomes.
+The PCMH Case Manager works with the physician, clinic staff, and the patient to find the best, most efficient, economically feasible way of meeting the patient's needs with the available resources.
+The CM works with the patient to identify issues and barriers that may prevent them from getting the care they need and assist the patient and physician in developing a mutually agreed-upon plan to reach the best possible outcomes.